NVIDIA/NVFlare/examples/advanced/brats18/README.md

 It uses [MONAI](https://github.com/Project-MONAI/MONAI),
 which is a PyTorch-based, open-source framework for deep learning in healthcare imaging, part of the PyTorch Ecosystem.
 ### BraTS
-#### Note: currently the official BraTS 2018 web page is off-line, hence the official data resource is inaccessible, we will update the link once we receive an update.

 The application shown in this example is volumetric (3D) segmentation of brain tumor subregions from multimodal MRIs based on BraTS 2018 data.
 It uses a deep network model published by [Myronenko 2018](https://arxiv.org/abs/1810.11654) [1].